Career growth strategies: a research-backed framework for every stage

 What is the difference between career growth and career development?

 Career growth refers to measurable forward movement in responsibility, compensation, influence, or scope, often visible through promotions or expanded roles.
 Career development is the broader, ongoing process of building professional knowledge, skills, and competencies throughout a career.
 Growth is the outcome; development is the practice that produces it.
-A meta-analysis by Ng et al. found that the predictors of career growth shift across career stages, while development remains relatively constant [2].
+The Ng et al. 2005 meta-analysis found that the predictors of career growth shift across career stages, while development remains relatively constant [2].

 How do I create a career growth plan?

-Start by assessing your current Career Growth Compass dimensions: Skills, Visibility, Relationships, and Positioning.
-Identify which dimension is lagging most.
-Then set one quarterly goal for that dimension with a specific, measurable action.
+Start by assessing your current Career Growth Compass dimensions using the 1-10 rubric in this article: Skills, Visibility, Relationships, and Positioning.
+Identify which dimension is lagging most, then set one quarterly goal for that dimension with a specific, measurable action.
 Review quarterly and rotate focus as your bottleneck shifts.
-Research on goal-setting suggests that focusing on one priority at a time produces measurable improvement, whereas attempting multiple simultaneous changes diffuses effort.
+Locke and Latham’s 2002 goal-setting research confirms that specific, challenging goals produce stronger performance than vague or easy intentions [13].

 How can I advance my career when feeling stuck?

 First, diagnose the type of plateau: skill-based, structural, or visibility-based.
 A skill plateau requires targeted learning in adjacent domains.
 A structural plateau means your organization lacks a next step, and you may need to create one or look externally.
-A visibility plateau means decision-makers don’t see your capabilities, which requires proactive relationship and reputation investment rather than more skill-building.
-Research by Eby et al. confirms these three plateau types require fundamentally different interventions [8].
+A visibility plateau means decision-makers do not see your capabilities, which requires proactive relationship and reputation investment rather than more skill-building.

 What skills are most important for career advancement in 2025?